Phatthalung and Songkhla Travel Photography

 I took the first image at the Central Mosque of Songkhla Province, Hat Yai.
 I was quite lucky to get this amazing colorful sky at dusk.
 The second is a backstage image of me.
 I was sitting on a ‘Yo’ fishing structure taking the last sunset photo of my trip in Phatthalung Province.

 I had a fantastic experience exploring this spot in the south of Thailand.
 Not only for the wonderful landscapes, but also for the culture and the people who live here.
 I can’t wait to experience this wonderful place a second time.
 Thanks a lot for checking out this gallery.
 I really hope you enjoyed my photography landscape collection of Phatthalung and Songkhla.
-I will of course sharing these images in my Instagram collection on Joeysantiniphotography.
+To see a thousand images of Thailand, please do not hesitate to visit and to follow me on my socials.